Chore Routines for Homeschoolers

 If you’re a homeschool mom, you know how difficult it can be to keep up with the housework while teaching formal lessons and caring for little ones.

 This is why incorporating a simple chore routine into your daily homeschool schedule is a must!

-While being a mom feels like an endless adventure of chaos and mess sometimes, which is why it’s essential to find balance and ask for help!
+Being a mom feels like an endless adventure of chaos and mess sometimes, which is why it’s essential to find balance and ask for help!

-If you thrive in an organized and tidy space as I do, this one is for you!
+If you thrive in an organized and tidy space, as I do, this one is for you!

 Our 90-Minute Chore Routine